tracy1-sarah/tracy1-sarah/README.md

 ### Heyya, I'm Tracy 👋👑,
 <p align="center">
-A front-end and mobile app developer from Ghana.
-I have three years experience 😎 in web development and some months experience in mobile app development🙈.
+A front-end and mobile app developer from Ghana with three years experience 😎 in web development and some months experience in mobile app development🙈.
 Also a strong arts and design professional with a focus on building reusable codes and libraries and analysing customer requirements to create effective, high-end, and user-friendly web solutions.
 </p>
 <hr/>